TriVista Basic

 Setup to run three experiments simultaneously

-Also, a bypass system is available to switch the entrance beam between the entrance slit of the first and third stage of the TriVista
+Also, a bypass system is available to switch the entrance beam between the entrance slit of the first and third stage of the TriVista.

 Accessories

-- Optic Sets for automated polarization measurements
+- Optic sets for automated polarization measurements (UV to IR)

-- Optic Set for Line-Focus measurements
+- Optic sets for Line-Focus measurements

-- Motorized XYZ-Stages with stepsize < 50 nm
+- Motorized XYZ-stages with stepsize < 50 nm

-- Piezo XYZ-Stages with stepsize < 10 nm
+- Piezo XYZ-stages with stepsize < 10 nm

-- Heating Stage, temperature limit at 1500°C
+- Heating stage, temperature limit at 1500 °C

 Macro Raman Chamber